 Single-country France Rail Pass: Also covers direct TGV service to Barcelona, Turin, and Milan with normal (domestic) TGV reservation fees ($10–50).
-Note that adding extra days on this pass, at about $20–30/day, is significantly cheaper than doing so on a multi-country pass — but that this pass is valid for just one month after you’ve activated it (whereas multi-country passes offer a two-month window).
-Also: While this pass offers a senior discount (for travelers 60 and older) on first-class passes, seniors traveling with at least one other person will save more by getting a saverpass (and even more by getting a second-class pass).
+Note that the flexipass version of this pass is valid for just one month after you’ve activated it (whereas multi-country passes offer a two-month window).

 Benelux–France Eurail Pass: "Benelux" = Belgium, Netherlands, and Luxembourg.
 Valid on Thalys trains between Amsterdam, Brussels, or Cologne and Paris, but only with a seat reservation, which costs an additional $25–45.
 If you expect to be taking several long train trips in France, however, this pass can still save you money (since French trains require either a reasonably priced extra reservation fee, or none at all).
 Still, be aware that both the Thalys trains and TGV trains limit the number of seat reservations sold to rail-pass holders — reserve as far ahead as you can.

 France–Spain Eurail Pass: If you're only dipping into a bit of Spain, this pass probably doesn't make sense.
 For instance, a ticket from the French border at Cerbère to Barcelona costs only $35 (or, if on a direct TGV train to Barcelona, the price of a seat reservation) in addition to a single-country France Rail Pass.

 France–Switzerland Eurail Pass: Covers many Swiss boats as well as trains — see our Switzerland rail-pass page for an outline of coverage.
 If your trip is really Swiss-focused with just one train ride in France (e.g., Paris–Basel for $150, or less with advance-purchase discount ticket), consider getting a Swiss Travel Pass plus a separate French train ticket.